Understanding Jet Drive Outboards

 Fuel Efficiency

-Jet drive outboards may require more fuel at similar speeds to achieve the same thrust output due to energy loss during water channeling.
-This is essential to consider for long-duration excursions or areas with limited refueling opportunities.
+Jet drive outboards typically consume more fuel achieving the same speed as comparable prop outboards due to energy loss during water acceleration.
+This matters significantly for long excursions or areas with limited refueling opportunities.
+Budget extra fuel capacity if you’re running a jet drive for extended trips.

 Maintenance Requirements

 Regular maintenance ensures peak performance.
-Impellers and nozzles must remain clean and free of obstructions.
-Sediment or debris lodged in the intake could impact the drive’s effectiveness.
+Impellers and nozzles must stay clean and free of obstructions.
+Even small debris lodged in the intake can impact drive effectiveness significantly.
+I inspect my jet intake after every trip in debris-heavy waters.

 Cavitation Concerns